374team3/Group-Project/Functional Requirements Documents/FRD - Milestone4.md

  2 METHODOLOGY
  • Research & examine Functional Requirement Documents of similar scale projects
- • Use resources such as WikiPedia and YouTube to help us write the FRD
+ • Use resources such as Wikipedia and YouTube to help us write the FRD

 3 FUNCTIONAL REQUIREMENTS